alexd2580/visualize-rs/README.md

 - [ ] Better bloom?
 Using linear image samplers?
 - [ ] mix and match
 - [ ] Document the installation process and requirements
-- [ ] Check that glslc is present.... use native impl? does it exist? shaderc-rs?